mrlacey/enamel/README.md

 Label Text="Hello"
 ```

-And, as the attribute value doesn't include a space, it's acceptable to write:
+And, as the attribute value doesn't include a space, it's also acceptable to write:

 ```ascii
 Label Hello